 By the mid-20th century, makeup was a defining aspect of female expression and cultural performance.
 Brands that were created during these years sought to define themselves amidst the hundreds of cosmetics companies in existence, which resulted in companies' servicing niche groups and needs.

 Originating from the minds at the historic skincare company, Noxzema, CoverGirl was first launched in the 1960s.
 The company that created foundations, pressed powders, and blushes used skincare ingredients that had been tested in Noxzema skin creams.
 These bactericides (chemicals which combat bacteria on the skin) allowed the company to market itself as the first makeup brand in the United States to incorporate skincare into its products.
 As with Maybelline, CoverGirl has secured its name in the cosmetics world as a lucrative, affordable makeup brand.
+Some of the key aspects from CoverGirl history include:

 Midwestern twins, Jean and Jane Ford, moved to San Francisco and started a makeup shop in the city's Mission District in 1976.
 Just a year into being open, a local exotic dancer asked the twins to create a nipple stain.
 That night, the twins boiled rose petals and sold this dancer the "rose tint" that would become Benefit Cosmetic's seminal cheek and lip stain, Benetint.
 The company grew larger over the 20th century, and luxury titan, LVMH, purchased it in 1999.
 You can still buy Benefit products today, and Benetint currently retails for around $30.
+In addition to the hero product Benetint, the company is also known for:

 Fashion Fair Cosmetics

 Historically, the makeup and beauty industry has been discriminatory towards people of color, and most early makeup brands only made products to suit white skin tones.
 Eunice Johnson, creator of the Ebony Fashion Fair traveling show, and her husband John H. Johnson, the mind behind Ebony and Jet magazine, banded together to create a cosmetics line suited for their model's skin tones.
 Fashion Fair Cosmetics was established in 1973 and has spent decades creating the products for black women that other makeup lines have historically failed to provide.
+In Fashion Fair's history, some brand's most popular beauty products included:

-Collecting Vintage Makeup
+Collecting Vintage Makeup and Beauty Products

-Vintage Makeup Brands and Makeup Today
+Vintage Makeup Brands and Cosmetics Today